ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 these woodlands their forever home.
 How close is Dan to

-getting to see Pine Martins for the first time?
+getting to see pine martens for the first time?
 And what can we

-long absence, Pine Martins are back in our forests.
+long absence, pine martens are back in our forests?

-Hello, I'm Ranger Dan.
-We're here at Wallington in the New
+DAN ICETON: Hello, I'm Ranger Dan.
+We're here at Wallington in

-Hyde, situated off Westwood.
-We're looking out on a mixed
+the new hide, situated off west wood.
+We're looking out on a

-woodland of young oak trees and some mature larch.
-We can hear
+mixed woodland of young oak trees and some mature larch.
+We

-So I finished university.
-I've always loved nature, always been
+DAN ICETON: So I finished university.
+I've always loved

-really interested in being outside.
-I love the outdoors,
+nature, always been really interested in being outside.
+I

-nature and try and help nature conservation in the country.
+work with nature and try and help nature conservation in the

 I've got a son and I'm trying to get him out as much as possible,